matthjs/CG_competition/README.md

 not unitized and are all fixed on the same location in world space.

 There are also a few fixes made from the base code:
-- Optimized model rendering by loading static mesh data in initializeGL, instead of in paintGL (which in hindsight was kind of obvious to do so).
+- Optimized model rendering by loading static mesh data in initializeGL (before render loop), instead of in paintGL (during render loop) (which in hindsight was kind of obvious to do so).
 - Improved efficiency of shader switching by ensuring that uniforms are extracted only the first time the shader is loaded.